So you want to start to run?

 It’s always better to get specific.
 When I mentioned “learning curve” at the beginning of this article, I’m referring to specific obstacles that beginner runners must overcome.

-Whether it’s an early morning or a tired afternoon after work, you’ll often find it hard to get yourself out the door.
+Whether it’s an early morning or a tired afternoon after work, you’ll often find you lack running motivation and find it hard to get yourself out the door.

 Solution: Remember the great feeling you had the last time you ran.
 Think of that sense of accomplishment, the fresh air, the beautiful scenery…and use that to motivate yourself when your will is down.